karam-mustafa/apis-generator/README.md

 Features
 --------
-- Friendly simple interface to create your api.
+- Friendly simple interface to create your api with dark mode option using [Darkmode.js](https://github.com/sandoche/Darkmode.js).
 - Giving you the choice to choose what to build.
 - The large development space in the future update and we will  add a lot features.